microsoft/playwright/docs/src/installation.md

 ## Managing browser binaries

 Each version of Playwright needs specific versions of browser binaries to operate.
-By default Playwright downloads Chromium, WebKit and Firefox browsers into the OS-specific cache folders:
+By default, Playwright downloads Chromium, WebKit and Firefox browsers into the OS-specific cache folders:

 - `%USERPROFILE%\AppData\Local\ms-playwright` on Windows
 - `~/Library/Caches/ms-playwright` on MacOS